Abhijit7979/SugarTrack/README.md

 - **Marketplace**: Exchange earned coins for rewards
 - **Community**: See how you compare with others on the leaderboard

-## AI Research Assistant

-The AI Research Assistant feature uses Groq's LLama 3.3 70B Versatile model to provide high-quality research assistance.
-You can use it to:

-- Explain complex concepts
-- Summarize research papers
-- Find relevant resources
-- Get help with research questions

 ### Implementation Details
 ## Setup